Rural California county hums back to life, defying order

 “Know that and know that I’m looking forward to answering your call, addressing your anxiety, and it’s not lost on me.
 We’re not turning our back to those concerns,” Newsom said.

-Not everyone waived off the concern about defying the governor, though.
+Not everyone waived off the concern about defying the governor.

 “I’m really concerned about the governor not giving his approval,” said Irene, at the Country Hearth.
 “It could be that he would approve it anyway but he just has his plate full, I’m sure.”

-Note: This story has been corrected to remove a reference to a lumber mill.
-The logs on trucks are coming from Modoc National Forest.